sagidM/s3-resizer/README.md

 Let's say we have some _shared image_ in **S3**, for example:
 `https://example.com/images/pretty_photo.jpg`

-to resize this image to _150x150_, for instance, on fly we can make a request like this:
+to resize on fly this image to, say, _150x150_, we can make a request like this:
 `https://example.com/images/150x150/pretty_photo.jpg`

 So, if there's not image in this path, it's redirected to lambda and, after a moment, lambda creates the suitable image and then redirects back.
 We'll obviously have a new image next time.